 - Alloplastic bone substitute

 We are now going to list these materials and explain their production as well as their influence on jaw bone augmentation.

-Allograft bone, which is bone material obtained from a different donor other than the patient, is available from “bone banks”, similarly to the way blood is available in “blood banks”.
+Allograft bone is bone material coming from a different donor other than the patient.
+This is available from “bone banks”, just like blood is available from “blood banks”.
 Bone material is harvested from human bone released during the process of hip replacement surgeries.
-This material is cleaned, sterilized and inspected.
+This material is cleaned, sterilized, and inspected.
 Then it is reformed into material that is applied, amongst several other uses, in jaw bone augmentation.
-Beside the autogenous bone, this is considered the most ideal material as there is less of a risk that the implant is rejected by the body.
+Besides the autogenous bone, this is the most ideal material as there is less risk of rejection.
 However, the healing and the ossification period may take longer than in the case of the autogenous bone.

 - would like to avoid having two surgeries

 - dislike the idea of bones of animal origin

 - dislike the implantation of fully synthetic materials